-Employee: Position: Client Name: Audit Period: Possible Personal Impairments to My Objective aware of any circumstances that might impair my below or on attached pages.
-Type of Personal Impairment Not Applicable Possibly Applicable Official, professional, personal, or financial relations the extent of the inquiry, to limit disclosure, or to (includes relatives employed by the client).
-Preconceived ideas toward individuals, groups, program that could bias the audit. organizations, or objectives of a particular Previous responsibility for decision-making or roperations of the entity or program being audited Biases, including those induced by political or so in or loyalty to, a particular group, organization, Subsequent performance of an audit by the same approved invoices, payrolls, claims, and other pleing audited.
-Concurrent or subsequent performance of an aud official accounting records. it by the same individual who maintained the Financial interest, direct or substantially indirect in the audited entity or program.
+Employee: Position: Client Name: Audit Period : Possible Personal Impairments to My Objective aware of any circumstances that might impair my below or on attached pages. vity on this Audit.
+I have reviewed my person ability to be objective on the audit or that mi onal situation with resp ght lead others to ques ect to this audit.
+I am not tion it, except as indicated Type of Personal Impairment Not Applicable Possibly Applicable Official, professional, personal, or financial relat the extent of the inquiry, to limit disclosure, or (includes relatives employed by the client).
+Preconceived ideas toward individuals, groups, program that could bias the audit. , organizations, or objectives of a particular Previous responsibility for decision-making or operations of the entity or program being audited Biases, including those induced by political or so in or loyalty to, a particular group, organization, Subsequent performance of an audit by the same approved invoices, payrolls, claims, and other pleing audited.
+Concurrent or subsequent performance of an aud official accounting records. lit by the same individual who maintained the Financial interest, direct or substantially indirect , in the audited entity or program.
 Offer of or application for a position with the cli of or intention to apply for a position with the cli reported).
-DETAILS MUST BE COMMUNICATED TO THE CHIEF INTERNAL AUDITOR BY CONFIDENTIAL MEMORANDUM.
+DETAILS MUST BE COMMUNICATED TO THE CHIEF INTERNAL AUDITOR BY CONFIDENTIAI L MEMORANDUM.
 Responsibility to Update this Disclosure.
 I under in the event that any circumstance may arise durin audit.
 Signature: Date: